 Ginkgo Biloba & The Brain – How Does It Work?

-Ginkgo leaf extracts contain ginkgolides and bilobalides –compounds which scientists have identified as have significant bioactive effects in the body and brain.
-Consequently, ginkgo biloba has long been considered as one of the most effective nootropic brain nutrients, memory enhancers and brain health supplements aiding mental performance and clarity.
-Indeed, it's become the focus of research that concerns both boosting short-term memory and cognition, and potentially protecting against and treating conditions such as Alzheimer's disease.
+Ginkgo leaf extracts contain ginkgolides and bilobalides, which scientists have identified as having significant bioactive effects on the body and brain.
+Consequently, ginkgo biloba has long been considered one of the most effective nootropic brain nutrients, memory enhancers and brain health supplements aiding mental performance and clarity.
+Indeed, it's become the focus of research that concerns both boosting short-term memory and cognition and potentially protecting against and treating conditions such as Alzheimer's disease.

 The nutrient is known to exert several potentially beneficial actions when taken as a supplement:

-1. Blood Flow: Improves blood circulation in the brain, including microcirculation in small capillaries.
+- Blood Flow: improves blood circulation in the brain, including microcirculation in small capillaries.

-2. Brain Protection: Protects neurons and nerve cells from oxidative damage by neutralising free radicals.
+- Brain Protection: protects neurons and nerve cells from oxidative damage by neutralising free radicals.

-3. Protects Nerve Cells: Blocks blood clotting issues related to nervous system disorders.
+- Protects Nerve Cells: blocks blood clotting issues related to nervous system disorders.

 While ginkgo biloba is known to exert significant effects on the body and brain – the real question is, 'does it really boost memory and offer benefits to your mind?’
-In reality, research into ginkgo continues to try and pin-point the exact benefits of the plant – but numerous clinical studies highlight the nutrient as having both short-term and long-term benefits as a brain supplement...
+Research into ginkgo continues to try and pin-point the exact benefits of the plant – but numerous clinical studies highlight the nutrient as having both short-term and long-term benefits as a brain supplement...

 Short-term memory boost

-Supplementing with gingko biloba has been found to significantly improve short-term memory in healthy adults and has also been shown to be effective when combined with other cognitive nutrients.
-This highlights the benefits of taking a broad-spectrum ginkgo supplement such as Spark when looking to improve focus and attention, or Shine herbal supplement – if you need a positive, all-natural mood enhancer.
-The nutrient can help with daily mental performance and thus support goal achievement and showing-up with your best.
+Supplementing with ginkgo biloba has been found to improve short-term memory in healthy adults significantly and has also been shown to be effective when combined with other cognitive nutrients.
+This highlights the benefits of taking a broad-spectrum ginkgo supplement such as Spark when looking to improve focus and attention or Shine – if you need a positive, all-natural mood enhancer.
+The nutrient can help with daily mental performance and thus support goal achievement helping you show up and be your best.